nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

 This API returns various properties of a typed array.

-Warning: Use caution while using this API since the underlying data buffer is managed by the VM
+*Warning*: Use caution while using this API since the underlying data buffer is managed by the VM

 #### *napi_get_value_bool*